PrernaVashisht999/Weather-Data-ETL-Pipeline-PySpark-Databricks/README.md

 ## Project Overview

-Built a PySpark-based ETL pipeline in Databricks to ingest API-driven weather data from RapidAPI and process it into structured datasets for weather trend analysis.
+Built a PySpark-based ETL pipeline in Databricks to ingest API-driven weather data from RapidAPI and transform it into structured datasets for weather trend identification.

 ## Tech Stack